MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/across-quickbooks-to-business-edition.md

 ---
 title: Transfer Data from a QuickBooks App  | Microsoft Docs
-description: You can migrate data such as customers, suppliers, stock items, and G/L accounts from QuickBooks apps to Business Central.
+description: You can migrate data such as customers, suppliers, inventory items, and G/L accounts from QuickBooks apps to Business Central.
 documentationcenter: ''
 author: bholtorf
 ms.service: dynamics365-business-central